sichkar-valentyn/Reinforcement_Learning_in_Python/README.md

 # Reinforcement Learning in Python
 Implementing Reinforcement Learning (RL) Algorithms for global path planning in tasks of mobile robot navigation.
-Comparison analysis of Q-learning and Sarsa algorithms fo the enмironment with cliff, mouse and cheese.
+Comparison analysis of Q-learning and Sarsa algorithms fo the environment with cliff, mouse and cheese.

 ### Reference to:
 [1] Valentyn N Sichkar.
 Reinforcement Learning Algorithms for global path planning // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Reinforcement_Learning_in_Python (date of access: XX.XX.XXXX)